kgwhitaker/genesis-batt-cover/README.md

 ![Battery Cover Bottom](batt-cover-bottom.jpeg)

-## Dependencies and Using the Component
+## Dependencies and Customizing the Model

 This model is built using the tools listed below and must be installed in order to customize the model.